yumao369/react-netEaseMusic/README.md

 summary:
 1.Restart the project after adding .env file,or it may not work.

+still need to work:
+1.the styles of dots of carousel at home page.

 obstacles:
 1.How to deal with the less styles,as the less modules in react has an unique global variable name,but for some styles,I want to use the same classname everywhere.